 |Size||12 fluid ounces|

-Formulated for family use and gentle enough for newborn babies, the Babo Botanicals eucalyptus remedy shampoo can also be used as a body wash and bubble bath.
+Formulated for family use and gentle enough for newborn babies, the Babo Botanicals plant-based shampoo can also be used as a body wash and bubble bath.

 The ingredients include Guar Hydroxypropyltrimonium Chloride, a water-soluble organic compound that sounds like something you want to avoid but is benign.
 GHC is an excellent conditioner that prevents your hair from becoming tangled, allowing it to remain silky and volumized without becoming weighed down.

 The shampoo doesn’t become too foamy, and as it’s also a body wash, you can use it in the bath or shower without worrying about skin irritation.
-In addition, the eucalyptus in this shampoo and bubble bath acts as a relaxing and soothing addition, helping you unwind and aiding restful sleep.
+In addition, the calendula in this shampoo and bubble bath acts as a relaxing and soothing addition, helping you unwind and aiding restful sleep.
+Furthermore, it prevents dryness for both hair and skin.

 The only disadvantage is that because it is mild enough for newborns, it may not be strong enough to clean your locks in one application, especially if you have thicker hair.